damianmalczewski/natspring/README.md

 Requires Spring Boot 4.x.

 > [!IMPORTANT]
-> This project is currently an educational exercise for learning how to create `@KafkaListener`-alike annotation-based
+> This project began as an educational exercise for learning how to create `@KafkaListener`-alike annotation-based
 > message listeners for NATS.
-Currently, it has lots of limitations or issues that would need to be addressed before it
+It has no roadmap and its evolution will most likely be driven by personal interest and
-> can be used anywhere outside a sandbox.
+> contributions.

 ## Table of Contents